-The WOWZTM protocol is a new TCP-based messaging protocol in Wowza Media Server 3.5 and is used for server-to-server communication.
+The WOWZTM protocol is a TCP-based messaging protocol in Wowza Media Server 3.5 (and later) and is used for server-to-server communication.
 It's enabled by default.
-If one of the Wowza Media Servers in the origin/edge configuration isn't running Wowza Media Server 3.5, an RTMP connection will be established between the servers instead.
+If one of the Wowza Media Servers in the origin/edge configuration isn't running Wowza Media Server 3.5 (or later), an RTMP connection is established between the servers instead.